SystemsApproach/private5g/core.rst

 not have large buffers or the ability to hold packets indefinitely, but a buffering microservice running on a server can be used to address this limitation.
-The microservice indefinitely holds any packets that it receives, and releases them back to the switch when instructed to do so.
+The microservice indefinitely holds any packets that it receives, and later releases them back to the switch when instructed to do so.
 The following elaborates on how this would work.

 When the Mobile Core detects that a UE has gone idle (or is in the middle of a handover), it installs a FAR with the `buffer` flag set,